frequenzteiler/ableton_microkontrol/README.md

 to the current instrument.

 * The provided scripts will work perfectly with Ableton 8.
-* Support for Ableton 9 is in progress
+* Support for Ableton 9 is in progress (Tamas Kalman)

 For installation please read the docs/wacKMK_Ableton_Control_Surface_Manual.pdf